Jagiellonia Białystok: Jagiellonia Białystok in Europe

-21 – Tomasz Frankowski, striker (1991–1993, 2009–2013)

 Ground

 Jagiellonia's first formal stadium was constructed in 1971 and had 15,000 seats.
 Two years later the stadium's capacity was doubled.
 It was originally named Hetman Białystok stadium or guards stadium.
 In 2006, the stadium was taken over by the city of Białystok and renamed Stadion Miejski (Municipal Stadium) which is where the club currently plays their home games.
 In 2008, a French-Polish construction company took on the task of renovating the stadium to become more modern.
 However, in 2012 due to delays the city terminated the contract with the company and hired a new company to finish the job.
 Spanish-Polish consortium company was hired to finish the job for a sum of PLN 254 million (US$75 million).
 The new 22,372 seat stadium was completed at the end of 2014.